League of Nations mandate: Class C mandates

-Class C mandates, including South West Africa and the South Pacific Islands, were considered to be "best administered under the laws of the Mandatory as integral portions of its territory."
+Class C mandates, including South West Africa and the South Pacific Islands, were considered by Article 22 of the Treaty of Versailles to be "best administered under the laws of the Mandatory as integral portions of its territory".
+This was attributed to the "sparseness of their population, or their small size, or their remoteness from the centres of civilisation, or their geographical contiguity to the territory of the Mandatory".